 Walyunga National Park is located only a short drive out of Perth and is a great place for a picnic, BBQ, weekend away or for those who feel like doing a bit of hiking.
 I wasn’t aware that you could camp so close to Perth!
 In my mind, Walyunga National Park is a bit like a cross between Serpentine and Dwellingup.
-If you are looking for other places to stay not too far away, check out Camping Near Perth.
+If you are looking for other places to stay not too far away, check out 7 Fantastic camp sites near Perth.

 Walyunga National Park is where the Avon River meets the Brockman River to form the Swan River.
 It has a few sections where you can watch the Avon Descent.
 Canoing down the river is very popular!

 There are numerous free gas BBQ’s, plenty of grass and picnic tables to make use of, all overlooking the gorgeous river.
 You can watch the birds, splash in the water, go for a paddle, and wet a line or all of the above.
 In my opinion it is one of the better set up National Parks around Perth.